Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

     RUNLNG: 360000
     ```

-3. If you think the issue comes from bad initial conditions (e.g., too warm an initial ocean), you can use this knowledge to run a new simulation with better-suited initial conditions (just change the `om3.temp24` file and start the simulation from scratch; previous output files with be overwritten).
+3. If you think the issue comes from inadequate initial conditions (e.g., too warm an initial ocean), you can use this knowledge to run a new simulation with better-suited initial conditions (just change the `om3.temp24` file and start the simulation from scratch; previous output files with be overwritten).

-__With the slab model, you can check for equilibrium using `UTIL/NewMoisSlab.py` (but it's not even necessary) and subsequently using the output time-series NetCDF file to plot the time-evolution of atmospheric surface temperature `TS1`.__
+__With the slab model, you can check for equilibrium by running `UTIL/EvolSlab.py` in your `history/atmos` model output folder and subsequently using the output time-series NetCDF file to plot the time-evolution of atmospheric surface temperature `TS1` (but it's not even necessary, the slab model will reach equilibrium in 50 years).__

 ## Generating output files